blandinekaneza/backend/README.md

 username: backend
 password: backend

-/fetch_data : I was not able to do this endpoint, if you could guide me how to do it! thank you!
+/fetch-data : return all the missions, payloads and nationalities

 /missions : return all the missions

-/missions/:id​​ ​​- return the mission with this id. e.g /missions/1 -> this returns the mission with id:1
+/missions/:id​​ ​​- return the mission with this id e.g /missions/1 -> this returns the mission with id:1

 /missions/search​​ ​​- return all missions where a search term that the user submits is found in the missions description.